vatesfr/xen-orchestra/docs/docs/backup_howto.md

 ---

-## 6. Putting it all together
+## Putting it all together

-When designing your Xen Orchestra backup strategy:
+When designing your backup strategy with Xen Orchestra:
 1. Assess criticality and resources.
 2. Choose backup types that match your RPO/RTO goals.
 3. Configure remotes and test them.